frizchar/calendar-based-average-in-sql/README.md

 # Calendar based average in SQL
-sql code to generate calendar and then calculate the daily revenue average for each month
+SQL code to generate calendar and then calculate the daily revenue average for each month.

+This SQL code has been written for Oracle database.